Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Peanut butter and sprouting broccoli pad Thai

 Pad Thai was created in the 1930s when the Thai leader held a competition to find a new national dish, and while traditional pad Thai contains shrimp and egg, this version is entirely vegan.
-But, don’t worry, it doesn’t compromise on flavour or detract from what makes the famous dish so great.
+But, don’t worry, it doesn’t compromise on flavour or detract from what makes the dish so great.

-Thick, soft rice noodles are smothered in a crunchy peanut butter, chilli, and lime sauce – while mint and Thai basil leaves provide freshness.
+This recipe is perfect for when you start craving a takeaway, and the purple sprouting broccoli brings a welcome dose of vitamin C. Thick, soft rice noodles are smothered in a crunchy peanut butter, chilli, and lime sauce – while mint and Thai basil leaves provide freshness.
 This is a creative dish that celebrates the brilliance of traditional pad Thai – each bite will wake up your tastebuds!

 If you love Mediterranean food, why not try making Jamie Oliver’s ricotta fritters with a tomato sauce and courgette salad recipe?